radixdlt/olympia-node/docs/transaction-specs/specs/validation.md

 1. If `end_expected == true`
    * If `current_instruction != END`
       * Abort
+1. Check if this instruction is allowed by the meters
+   * If not, abort
 1. If the current instruction is `SYSCALL`
    * Look up transition procedure with procedure key and abort if not found
    * Verify the required permission level